mahi427/Tailwind1/README.md

 # Tailwind1
-this is my first Tailwind repository.
+This is my first Tailwind repository.
+Author- Mehak Arora